Travelling with Children After Separation or Divorce

 Is Consent Required If One Party Possesses An Order For Sole Custody?

 Some parents believe that their status as the “sole custodial parent” entitles them to travel with their children without a travel consent.
 This is not the case.
 Even parents who have sole/full custody should obtain a consent letter from the non-travelling access parent.
 Absent a court order expressly allowing the sole custodial parent to travel without the consent of the access parent, the access parent’s consent is required.
+Non-compliance with these requirements can open oneself to accusations of withholding a child from another parent.

 In cases where a parent has sole/ full custody and the other parent does not have any access rights, a travel consent letter is not required from the non-travelling parent.
 However, the child should carry a copy of the court order that outlines the custodial and no-access arrangement with them when they travel.